 Method - Create the search analysis

-> Advanced Analysis > Text Analysis > Advanced > Search.
+- From the Report tree, select + > Advanced Analysis > Text Analysis > Advanced > Search.

-- Under Data > Input select a Setup Text Analysis object, a Text variable, or a Calculation listing text.
+- Under Data > Input, select a Setup Text Analysis object, a Text variable, or a Calculation listing text.

 Worked example: